xzyaoi/ml/content/docs/chapter-5.md

 ### What is GDBT (a.k.a Gradient Boosting Decision Tree)?

-*A.* GDBT is a *Decision Tree* trained by Gradient Boosting.
+GDBT is a *Decision Tree* trained by Gradient Boosting.

 ### What is Gradient Boosting?

-*A.*  Gradient Boosting is a machine learning algorithm that can be used to handle multiple tasks, including regression, classification, ranking and etc.
+Gradient Boosting is a machine learning algorithm that can be used to handle multiple tasks, including regression, classification, ranking and etc.

 As in its name, gradient boosting is the combination of gradient descent and boosting.